Do your best to prepare an emergency kit if you don’t already have one. Refrain from purchasing excess supplies during this time.

 - Dépliant à imprimer sur la préparation d’une trousse d’urgence

 - Emergency kit checklist for your pets

 - Emergency preparedness for farm animals

 Emergency supply requirements vary depending on your needs.
-You will need to decide which essential items to include for yourself and your family.
+You will need to decide which essential items to include.